-No groundwater was encountered during testing.
-Due to the position of the site relative to the slope and the underlying geology, no significant standing water table is expected to influence the site.
+Due to the position of the Site relative to the slope and the underlying geology, no significant standing water table is expected to be encountered by the proposed works.

-Normal groundwater seepage is expected to move downslope through the soil profile along the interface with underling bedrock or any impervious horizons in the profile such as clays.
+Shallow groundwater seepage is expected to move downslope through the soil profile above the interface with underlying bedrock or impervious horizons such as clays.

-Groundwater seepage during and after periods of inclement weather should be anticipated through more permeable soil layers, close to the interface with weathered rock and from joints and discontinuities deeper in the weathered rock.
+Groundwater seepage during and after periods of inclement weather should be anticipated through more permeable soil layers, close to the interface with weathered rock, and from joints and discontinuities deeper in the weathered rock.